Edward L. Bowen

-Edward L. Bowen (born c.
-1942 in West Virginia) is an American Thoroughbred horse racing historian and author and the president of the Grayson-Jockey Club Research Foundation, an institution involved in funding equine research.
+Edward Louis Bowen (December 23, 1942 – January 20, 2025) was an American Thoroughbred horse racing historian and author, and the president of the Grayson-Jockey Club Research Foundation, an institution involved in funding equine research.

-Biography
+Life and career

-Bowen grew up in Fort Lauderdale, Florida where he was influenced by a father who liked horses.
+Bowen was born on December 23, 1942.
+He grew up in Fort Lauderdale, Florida, where he was influenced by a father who liked horses.
 He rode ponies as a boy and became a fan of thoroughbred racing from watching races on television.
-In 1960 he attended the University of Florida to study journalism then in 1963 transferred to the University of Kentucky, a move that allowed him to also write for the Lexington-basedThe Blood-Horse magazine.
+In 1960 he attended the University of Florida to study journalism then in 1963 transferred to the University of Kentucky, a move that allowed him to also write for the Lexington-based The Blood-Horse magazine.

 In 1968 he accepted a job in Canada as editor of The Canadian Horse.
 In 1970 he returned to work for The Blood-Horse as its managing editor, remaining with magazine for another twenty-three years and rising to be its editor-in-chief.